JohnBinford/AppleWood-Pointe/readme.md

    -  John had to purchase a hammer and some drill bits for the cabinet mounting project!
    -  Thankfully a couple of gents noted our deficiency and purchased a nice collection of hand tools and donated them!!!! <br>
 -  An open house is being planned - Sarah will announce in her newsletter, and John will email "when,where,what, and why".
 -  We have identified a need to provide a space for our casual users (like John).
-Another small workbench will help.
-   -  The Gang might start a "Shop Project" to build one!
+Thankfully, a soon to move-in resident offered another workbench.
 -  A updated - provisionary "Workshop Users's Manual" is nearly complete and will be posted here, with a hardcopy or two in our files.
       -  BTW.
 Ralph has organized our manuals and other papers in a nice file cabinet in the store room.
 Thanks Ralph!
 * * *
 * * *
 ### OLD News